Janicua/Final-Project/README.md

 - Vulnerability Mitigated: TODO
 - Reliability: TODO: Does this alert generate lots of false positives/false negatives?
 Rate as low, medium, or high reliability.
 TODO Note: Explain at least 3 alerts.
 Add more if time allows.

+## Red Team: Summary of Operations

+### Table of Contents
+- Exposed Services
+- Critical Vulnerabilities
+- Exploitation
+- Exposed Services

+Nmap scan results for each machine reveal the below services and OS details:

+$ nmap ... # TODO: Add command to Scan Target 1
+  # TODO: Insert scan output

+This scan identifies the services below as potential points of entry:

+Target 1
+List of
+Exposed Services
+TODO: Fill out the list below.
+Include severity, and CVE numbers, if possible.

+The following vulnerabilities were identified on each target:

+Target 1
+List of
+Critical
+Vulnerabilities
+TODO: Include vulnerability scan results to prove the identified vulnerabilities.

+Exploitation
+TODO: Fill out the details below.
+Include screenshots where possible.

+The Red Team was able to penetrate Target 1 and retrieve the following confidential data:

+Target 1
+flag1.txt: flag1{b9bbcb33e11b80be759c4e844862482d}
+Exploit used
+TODO: Include the command run
+flag2.txt: flag1{b9bbcb33e11b80be759c4e844862482d
+Exploit Used
+TODO: Identify the exploit used
+TODO: Include the command run